drdragon79/infosec-stuff/Active Directory/AD Concepts/Trusts.md

+# Trusts
+- A relationship between two or more trees or forest or domains. [[Active Directory/AD Concepts/Trusts|Trusts]]
+### Trust Types
+- Parent-Child: default trust when child domain is created.
+- Forest: Trust to share resources in a forest.
+- External: Trust to connect to a specific domain that is not trusted forest.
+- Realm: Connects AD with non windows domain.
+- Shortcut: When two domains are not directly connected.
+Avoids jumping over many trusts by creating shortcut trusts.
 In AD environment, Trust is a relationship between two domain or forest which allow users of one domain or forest to access resources in other domain for forest.

 Trust can be automatic (parent-child, same forest etc) or established (forest, external).